Pickens donates $165M to OSU athletics

 “We’re pleased with Boone’s confidence in the leadership of the athletic program and the university, and that he believes so strongly in the overall direction of our institution.”

 Pickens is rapidly earning status as one of America’s greatest philanthropists.
-His non-profit gifts in 2005, including his latest OSU contribution, total about $230 million.
-Of that, OSU giving in 2005 was $190 million.
+His nonprofit gifts in 2005, including his latest OSU contribution, total about $230 million.
+Of that, OSU's giving in 2005 was $190 million.
 Other major recipients of his giving include the American Red Cross for Hurricane Katrina disaster relief, the Ronald Reagan Presidential Library Foundation, Texas Scottish Rite Hospital for Children, the Wilmer Eye Institute at Johns Hopkins and UT Southwestern Medical Center.

 “Boone is a winner with a vision and high expectations,” OSU Athletic Director Mike Holder said.
 “It’s now up to us to deliver.
 His gifts are an inspiration to all Cowboy followers.
 It is imperative that all Cowboy alumni contribute at a greater level than ever before, and we are dedicating ourselves to making that happen.”

 “This is indeed a historic day for Oklahoma State,” said OSU Board of Regents Chairman Burns Hargis.
-“On behalf of OSU and the OSU Board of Regents we want to say thank you to Mr. Pickens for his indescribable generosity and commitment to OSU.
+“On behalf of OSU and the OSU Board of Regents, we want to say thank you to Mr. Pickens for his indescribable generosity and commitment to OSU.
 His example the past few years has inspired others to support OSU’s academic and athletic initiatives.”

-Big 12 Conference Commissioner Kevin Weiberg said, “We congratulate Oklahoma State and commend the leadership of the university and athletic department for this historic announcement today.
-The Big 12 Conference enjoys celebrating success whenever one of our member institutions achieves a significant goal.
-We are pleased a Big 12 institution is the recipient of the largest single gift ever given to an NCAA collegiate athletic program.
+"The Big 12 Conference enjoys celebrating success whenever one of our member institutions achieves a significant goal," Weiberg said.
+"We are pleased a Big 12 institution is the recipient of the largest single gift ever given to an NCAA collegiate athletic program.
 Big 12 institutions are fortunate to have committed donors who generously support their programs.
 You cannot be a championship program on a consistent basis without solid financial support.
 Oklahoma State is blessed to have a donor like Boone Pickens who is willing to invest at an extraordinary level.”

-“I cannot say enough about how much we as coaches appreciate Mr. Pickens’ generous support of OSU’s total athletic program,” commented OSU soccer’s coach Karen Hancock.
-“This gift means a lot to me personally because it will enable us to build the championship soccer facilities to support our student athletes.
-On behalf of the coaches, we say thank you, Mr. Pickens, and we hope this unprecedented gift will lead to more OSU supporters giving to academic and athletic programs.”
+“This gift means a lot to me personally because it will enable us to build the championship soccer facilities to support our student-athletes," she said.
+"On behalf of the coaches, we say thank you, Mr. Pickens, and we hope this unprecedented gift will lead to more OSU supporters giving to academic and athletic programs.”

 OSU’s athletic projects